 Lubbock City Eternal opened at the Charles Adams Studio Projects (CASP) 5&J Gallery in Lubbock this month.
-CASP resident Eric Simpson daylights on his family farm, and his collaborator, designer Caleb Lightfoot, recently worked at the Bayer greenhouse.
+CASP resident Eric Simpson daylights on his family farm, and his collaborator is designer Caleb Lightfoot.
 The exhibit is best seen at night, when the impact of the unsettling purple glow-lamps that light the show is most intense.

 The artists vigorously critique corporate farming and dominionism, the Old Testament ideology that man is above all of the rest of nature.
 Many of Simpson’s past works and performances have used Christian iconography and displays of quiet rituals of endurance.

 Simpson and Lightfoot get into creationist commentary, especially as it applies to genetically engineered organisms.
 The plot twist is that the critique is less about humans exercising control of their environment, and more about the repercussions of chemical resistance that follows monoculture.
 Hence, the show title alludes to the fall of the Roman Empire.
 (Not the mention that the Ogallala Aquifer is all but dried up.)
 It takes guts to mount a show critiquing the very economy that sponsors your gallery space.
 (Lubbock is the largest area of cotton production in the United States.)

 Both artists took major personal risks in this exhibition — of the legally questionable kind.
 Which is cool!
 But in all seriousness, they could be sued for three of the works in particular.
 I’d rather not contribute to someone’s financial ruin by writing this, but this is absolutely one of the strongest aspects of the show.
 By that, I mean, Lubbock City Eternal dives deeply into ideas of ownership.
 Ownership of an organism, and that of intellectual property.